8902 N Meridian St Ste 102

 The Dental Implant Procedure at North Meridian Dental Excellence

-Prior to treatment, Dr. Ahlbrecht will conduct a full dental health exam.
-This is to determine if you are a good candidate for dental implants and the current state of your oral health.
+Before treatment, Dr. Ahlbrecht will conduct a full dental health exam.
+This will help him understand the current state of your oral health, and decide if you’re a good candidate for implants.
 If you qualify for dental implants, Dr. Ahlbrecht will create a treatment plan to replace your missing teeth.
-It will include the number of tooth implants and their sizes, where they will go, the type of advanced dental restoration you will need, etc.
+It will include the number of implants you need, where they will go, the type of dental restoration you will need, and cost.

 Dr. Ahlbrecht works with top local specialists to perform the surgical phase of the implant process.
 After the implantation, he will follow up with you to monitor your healing.
 During this time, he will begin preparing your final dental restoration.

 All-on-four dental implants rely on advanced diagnostics and treatment planning.
-This can include tooth extractions, implant placements, and the attachment of a hybrid denture in one day of coordinated care.
+This can include tooth extractions, implant placement, and attaching a hybrid denture in one day of coordinated care.

 Dental Implant FAQs

-Dental implants are the gold standard of tooth replacement.
-Read the answers to these questions and learn more.
+Dental implants are the gold standard of tooth replacement, but do you know all there is to know about them?
+Read answers to commonly asked questions here.

 How long do dental implants last?

-Dental implants are designed to last long, often 25 years or more with proper care.
-They are made from durable materials like titanium, which can withstand the pressures of biting and chewing.
-Depending on wear and tear, the crown or tooth attached to the implant may need to be replaced every 10-15 years.
+Dental implants can last for decades, often 25 years or more with proper care.
+They’re made from durable titanium, which can withstand the pressures of biting and chewing.
+Depending on wear and tear, you might need to replace the crown or tooth attached to the implant every 10-15 years.
 Regular dental checkups and good oral hygiene can help extend the life of your implant.

 How long does the dental implant process take?

 The entire process of getting dental implants can take several months.
-First, the implant is placed into the jawbone, and it can take 3-6 months for the bone to fully integrate with the implant.
-After this healing period, a crown, bridge, or denture is attached to the implant.
-If bone grafts or other procedures are needed, it may take longer, but Dr. Ahlbrecht will provide a timeline specific to your case.
+First, the implant is placed into the jawbone and left to heal for about 3-6 months.
+After the bone fully integrates with the implant, your dentist will attach a crown, bridge, or denture to the implant.
+It may take longer if you need other procedures, like bone grafts or extractions.
+Dr. Ahlbrecht will provide a timeline specific to your case.

 Will I need a bone graft before getting dental implants?

-In some cases, yes.
-If your jawbone has deteriorated due to tooth loss or gum disease, a bone graft may be necessary to provide a strong foundation for the implant.
+If your jawbone has deteriorated because of tooth loss or gum disease, a bone graft may be necessary.
+Patients who waited too long to replace their lost teeth usually need a bone graft.
 Bone grafting involves adding bone material to the jaw to promote new bone growth.
-Dr. Ahlbrecht will assess your bone density before the implant and may recommend a bone graft.
+Dr. Ahlbrecht will first assess your bone density to see if you need a graft before placing the implant.

 Will my dental implants look natural?

-Yes, dental implants are designed to look and function like natural teeth.
+Yes, dental implants look and work just like real teeth.
 The crown placed on top of the implant is custom-made to match your natural teeth’s color, shape, and size.
 This ensures a seamless and aesthetic result that blends in with your smile.
 Dental implants provide a more realistic and permanent solution than dentures or bridges.

 Are there any restrictions on what I can eat after getting dental implants?

-After receiving a dental implant, you should stick to soft foods for the first few days or weeks to avoid putting pressure on the implant site.
-Hard or sticky foods, like nuts or chewing gum, should be avoided until the implant fully heals and integrates with the bone.
-Dr. Ahlbrecht will provide specific instructions on when to return to a normal diet, but following these recommendations is important to ensure the implant heals properly.
+After getting a dental implant, you should stick to soft foods for the first few days or weeks to avoid putting pressure on the implant site.
+You should completely avoid hard and sticky foods until the implant fully heals and integrates with the bone.
+Following these recommendations is important to ensure the implant heals properly.
+Dr. Ahlbrecht will provide specific instructions on when to return to a normal diet.

 Will my dental insurance cover the cost of dental implants?

 Dental insurance may partially cover the cost of dental implants, but coverage varies depending on the plan.
-Many insurance companies consider implants a cosmetic procedure and may not cover them entirely.
+Many insurance companies consider implants a cosmetic procedure and won’t cover them entirely.
 However, some plans may help cover the surgery, anesthesia, or crown cost.
-It’s good to check with your insurance provider to see what they cover.
+Check with your dental insurance provider to see what exactly they can cover.